Mortgage insurance allows homebuyers to purchase homes with down payments of less than 20%.

 Low down payment: The biggest advantage of mortgage insurance is that it allows you to buy a home with a low down payment.
 For conventional loans, a down payment of 20% is typically required.
 Considering the current real estate market, this down payment can be quite significant.
 But with mortgage insurance, you could put as little as 3% down and still get the home you want.

-The cons of mortgage insurance
+Cons of mortgage insurance

 Like any financial product, mortgage insurance also has its drawbacks.
-This section will discuss some of the cons of mortgage insurance.

 If you're looking to purchase a home without committing to a large down payment, you need to know how to handle mortgage insurance efficiently.
 Here are the next steps you should take.

-- Decide on a lender: Not all lenders offer the same mortgage insurance rates and terms.
+Not all lenders offer the same mortgage insurance rates and terms.
 Compare rates and terms from different lenders to find the best mortgage lender for you.

-- Understand the terms and conditions: Read and understand the terms and conditions of your mortgage insurance policy.
+Read and understand the terms and conditions of your mortgage insurance policy.
 This will help you understand when and how you can cancel your insurance and what the penalties are for canceling early.

-- Keep an eye on your equity: If you're planning to cancel your mortgage insurance, keep an eye on your equity.
+If you're planning to cancel your mortgage insurance, keep an eye on your equity.
 As soon as you have enough equity in your home, you may be able to cancel your insurance and save money on your monthly mortgage payment.